Obese American Tourist Who Forced Flight Attendant To Wipe His Butt During Flight Later Dies On Vacation

 The flight attendant later said she began to cry.
 The man completed defecating and asked the flight attendant to open the door, saying he was having trouble breathing.
 She refused.

 The man then asked the flight attendant to wipe his backside.
 She said no, but the man said he would not leave until someone did for him.
-There was still 12 hours remaining the flight, so the woman put on rubber gloves and assisted while the man reportedly moaned and instructed her to wipe “deeper.”
+There were still 12 hours remaining the flight, so the woman put on rubber gloves and assisted while the man reportedly moaned and instructed her to wipe “deeper.”

 Obese US tourist who ‘forced flight attendants to wipe his bum while he moaned with pleasure’ dies in popular Thai resort https://t.co/SgkGQ2ajGf #ThailandNews pic.twitter.com/237OVWQRKD